emrbaykal/maas-hpe/README.md

        anssible-playbook site.yml
        ```

-      - The jobs summarized below are executed.
+      - The jobs summarized below are executed:

+         1- The host variables are created by reading the data on the csv file created by the user.